By Thomas Kyle-Milward

 “The 253 PLU Bound Scholarship program was really designed for students who believed they couldn’t afford a private liberal arts education,” said Melody Ferguson, PLU’s Associate Dean of Admission.
 “Access is important, and this opportunity makes PLU a reality for students from all financial backgrounds.”

 The program is available for any student from Washington state who is College Bound eligible and has a 3.30 or higher weighted cumulative GPA.
 Students are awarded full tuition for all four years at PLU through a combination of federal, state, PLU grant and scholarship aid.
-Additional financial aid can be applied to room, meals, books and other expenses.
+They will also receive a grant for $1,000 that goes toward books.
+Additional financial aid can be applied to room, meals and other expenses.

 That combination means that as tuition costs fluctuate, the scholarship adjusts with those costs — meaning eligible students get comprehensive financial aid coverage throughout their four-year experience.